 When it comes to fulfillment, businesses should try to automate as much as possible.
 Tools such as ShipStation also help automate label printing, automatically send order status and tracking info updates to stores and customers.

-If you're looking to grow your email list, we recommend implementing a form of lead capture on your website.
+Capturing leads is one of the most important eCommerce hacks out there.
+Grow your email list by implementing a form of lead capture on your website.
 Keep in mind that this lead capture element is a micro-conversion.
 In other words, a secondary conversion that isn't a purchase, but on the way there.

 Lead capture elements can include: